-- b.
+- a.
+Site access shall be from a point or points that will create the least impact to through traffic on surrounding high-volume streets and to residential uses.
+No access shall be from Claremont Avenue.
+Complies. - b.
 At the time of site plan approval, the reviewing Boards shall determine whether changes to the existing George Street and Sherwood Street configurations are warranted to improve ingress and egress conditions and to minimize traffic impacts to surrounding residential uses.
 For the portion of George Street within Area B, changes could include, for example, conversion from one-way to two-way travel, the recommendation of new access easements, partial closures, and/or the allowance of a resident on-street parking permit program.
 Any such changes would need to be addressed in a traffic impact report, a required submission item for site plan review.
+Traffic impact report not submitted.

-Not applicable. - c.
+- c.
 Where site access is controlled by a security gate, the gate shall be set back a minimum distance from a right-of-way to allow for the stacking of at least two (2) vehicles.
-Provided. - d.
+Complies. - d.
 The egress-only drive at Bay Street in existence at the time of the adoption of this Redevelopment Plan shall be permitted to continue.
-Not provided on plan.
+Complies.